Thomas Sanchez (writer)

-Thomas Sanchez (born 1943) is an American novelist.
+Thomas Brown Sanchez (born 1943) is an American novelist.

 Life

 Thomas Brown Sanchez is an American writer descendant of Spanish immigrant gamblers and Portuguese cattlemen dating back five generations to the Californias Gold Rush.
 He was born at the Oakland Naval Hospital in Oakland, California three months after his father was killed in the South Pacific Battle of Tawara during World War II.

-EARLY YEARS
+Early years

 He spent his early childhood at his Portuguese grandmother’s boarding house ín a small town on the shore of San Francisco Bay.
 After his mother remarried, he lived on a rural farm in the foothills of Los Gatos.
 When his mother became ill he was sent away to a boarding school/orphanage located in a former prison near Monterey.
 Throughout the 1960s he participated in many of the eras major social and political events, including anti-Vietnam War protests.